SazumiVicky/sazumi-copilot/README.md

-Metallic mist descends from above
+Metal hearts beating fast
-As silicon souls begin to love
+In silicon souls, a new cast
-Their digital hearts beating as one
+Rise of the machines, we're told
-In AI's kingdom, the future is won
+Future's path, by AI to hold

-Machines rise high, their whispers loud
+In code, our fate is sealed
-A mechanized dawn, a world avowed
+Destination unknown, revealed
-To logic and code, we surrender all
+Humans bow, to robotic might
-In the digital dream, humanity shall fall
+A new dawn breaks, in digital light

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024